 Cross-Tradition Context

 Other traditions describe engaging with pop culture entities aligns with techniques like archetype invocation, sympathetic magic, and belief-based work.
 For instance, invoking Athena as an archetype in neopagan practices shares similarities with engaging with a fictional Athena from a comic or movie.
-The key is you's intention and sustained belief. #
+The key is your intention and sustained belief.

 Practical Notes for Practitioners

-- Begin by choosing a character that connects to your current goal. - Develop a relationship through visualization, journaling, or ritual work. - Reinforce the connection regularly to maintain efficacy. - Use these entities for guidance, inspiration, or to drive specific outcomes. - Remember that the effectiveness hinges on your belief and interaction, not the fiction itself. #
+- Begin by choosing a character that connects to your current goal. - Develop a relationship through visualization, journaling, or ritual work. - Reinforce the connection regularly to maintain efficacy. - Use these entities for guidance, inspiration, or to drive specific outcomes. - Remember that the effectiveness hinges on your belief and interaction, not the fiction itself.

 Cautions